vianuevm/cppStyle/README.md

 Overview
 ==========================================================================================================================

 1) style_grader_main: The small file that drives it all.
 This file, in a nutshell, opens up the list of all student files, and for each file, the grader puts it through the code parsing process.
-If you want to know how it is knowing what files to get etc. check out rubric.ini file.

 ------------------------------------------------------
     for filename in rubric.student_files:
         rubric.grade_student_file(filename)
 ------------------------------------------------------

+**Rubric.ini: This file is how you tell the program WHAT files to grade.
+So if you're debugging, or switch to a new file to grade or whatever, you have to change the first line:

+[FILES]
+student_files=hello.cpp

 2) style_grader_classes: This holds the smaller classes that do not need their own file.
 In addition to these, StyleError.py and StyleRubric.py have separate folder, as their functions and data constitute a huge portion of the project.